ruggeri/tech-notes/randos/electrical-outlets-and-plugs-by-country.md

     prongs are set 19mm apart.
 A third (ground) prong is located offset in a triangular pattern (similar to Danish or American grounded plugs).
+  - There is a version without ground (Type 11) and a version with ground (Type 12).
+All sockets are earthed though.
   - Thus, a Type C plug will fit into a Swiss Type J outlet nicely.
 It will not provide grounding, of course.
+But it will be supported by the lozenge shaped outlet, and the prongs are the right size.
   - The plug base is lozenge shaped, and the outlet is typically recessed.
   - Technically there are 10A and 16A versions.
 The 16A version has